 Survey data

-Fisheries and Oceans Canada (DFO) has been conducting a multi-species stratified-random survey across the Newfoundland and Labrador shelf since the 1970s (Rideout & Ings, 2018).
-Currently, these data are analyzed using a standard stratified analysis via a locally developed R package called RStrap (for details on methodology see Smith & Somerton, 1981).
-Both the inputs and outputs from the analysis are very large and, depending on the species, the time-series may include > 40 years and span the majority of the Newfoundland and Labrador shelf.
-In order for people to quickly and reliability explore these data without iteratively modifying R scripts, an app was built using a combination of shiny (Chang et al., 2018), crosstalk (Cheng, 2016), flexdashboard (Allaire, 2017), plotly (Sievert, 2018), and R Markdown (Allaire, Horner, Xie, Marti, & Porte, 2018) all within the framework of the R programming language (R Core Team, 2017) and the RStudio IDE (RStudio Team, 2015).
-The app started as a way to visualize estimates of biomass and abundance trends of specific species using the flexdashboard package, however, shiny was latter applied as it allows stratified analyses to be run in the background and therefore allows the user to dynamically explore estimates from multiple species in the one session.
+Fisheries and Oceans Canada (DFO) has been conducting a multi-species stratified-random survey across the Newfoundland and Labrador shelf since the 1970s (Rideout & Ings, 2018).These data are analyzed using a standard stratified analysis via a locally developed R package called RStrap (for details on methodology see Smith & Somerton, 1981).
+Both the inputs and outputs from the RStrap analysis are very large and, depending on the species, the time-series may include > 40 years and span the majority of the Newfoundland and Labrador shelf.
+In order for people to quickly and reliabily explore these data without iteratively modifying R scripts, an application (hereafter called RStrap Explorer) was built using a combination of shiny (Chang et al., 2018), crosstalk (Cheng, 2016), flexdashboard (Allaire, 2017), plotly (Sievert, 2018), and R Markdown (Allaire, Horner, Xie, Marti, & Porte, 2018) all within the framework of the R programming language (R Core Team, 2017) and the RStudio IDE (RStudio Team, 2015).
+Originally, the RStrap Explorer provided a way to visualize estimates of biomass and abundance trends of specific species using the flexdashboard package.
+Shiny was latter applied to allow stratified analyses to be run in the background and therefore allows the user to dynamically explore estimates from multiple species in the one session.
 Both crosstalk and plotly were incorporated to allow the user to interact with the data.

-The app contains four primary tabs (“Survey Indices”, “Age & Length Distributions”, “Recruitment”, and “Help”) containing stock level estimates of biomass (Figure 1) and abundance, mean numbers and weights per standardized survey tow, stock level biomass broken out by division, age and length frequencies (Figure 2), and recruitment indices.
-The number of potential inputs to RStrap are rather large and most do not need to be modified.
-Some inputs however, do require modification.
-The input interface on the RStrap Explorer app is divided into two parts: basic and advanced inputs.
+The RStrap Explorer contains four primary tabs.
+“Survey Indices” contains stock level estimates of biomass (Figure 1), “Age & Length Distributions” contains abundance, mean numbers and weights per standardized survey tow, stock level biomass broken out by division, age and length frequencies (Figure 2), and “Recruitment” displays recruitment indices.
+There is also a “Help” tab.
+The input interface on the RStrap Explorer is divided into two parts: basic and advanced inputs.
 Basic inputs are those like species, season, and survey year(s).
 Advanced inputs allow the user to select unconverted data (default) or converted data (which allows for a single complete time-series to be used as opposed to time-series broken by changes in survey gear) and select whether they would like analyses conducted by length and/or age, among others.
-This app was built for data exploration and allow the user to obtain quick and easy visualization of survey data, but is not meant to replace the through data checking and analysis required for formal stock assessment.
+This RStrap Explorer was built for data exploration and allow the user to obtain quick and easy visualization of survey data, but is not meant to replace the through data checking and analysis required for formal stock assessment.